piske-alex/215-madison/sop.md

 - Turn off appliances (e.g., ovens, coffee machine, ice machine).
 - Turn off music and TV.
 - Retrieve the bench from the patio.
+- Retrieve the bulliten board from the street.
 - Switch off the open sign and retrieve the hanging open sign.

 ## 6. Final Store Check